All Episodes

 Exactly.

-They're they're they're they're they're already laying their illegal defense.
+They're already laying their illegal defense.

-They know they got big problems, and they've never had treasury come after them.
+They know they got big problems and they've never had Treasury come after them.

-They've never had the IRS come after them, and they've never had them come after them for money laundering and for terror financing.
+And they've never had them come after them for money laundering and for terror financing.

-And these uh these have uh very stiff penalties.
+And these have very stiff penalties.

 Each count has 10 years, so it's 180 years in prison.